Chocolate Mousse Cake Filling

 Step 2: Whip Up the Whipped Cream

-Add the heavy cream, powdered sugar, vanilla extract, and a pinch of fine salt in a large bowl or the bowl of a stand mixer fit with a whisk attachment.
+Add the heavy cream, powdered sugar, vanilla extract, and a pinch of fine salt to a large bowl or the bowl of a stand mixer fitted with a whisk attachment.

 Mix on medium-high speed until the whipped cream starts to gather in the whisk attachment and you can see texture around the edges of the bowl (see photo below).